 He waits to be wanted.
 Why should He have to wait to be wanted?
 Why don't we want Him?
 What is it that we want instead of Him?
 Those are the questions that keep coming to me and I don't have any good answers.
 He offers peace, forgiveness, joy, goodness, faithfulness, self-control, love, gentleness and patience.
 The world offers lies, hurts, unfulfilled promises, hypocrisy, hate and heartache.
 It seems like there would be no competition!
 And yet...we seem to chase all those "things" with reckless abandon.
 All the while....

 God must judge sin because He is Holy...perfect...and good.
 Sin goes completely against God's holiness.
 He must judge sin because He is good and it is in His character to be just and right- not because He is mean or unloving.
 Oh, but He offers us an opportunity to receive grace instead - through Christ's sacrifice.
 Can you understand this?
 I want you to really get this...the God of the Universe loves you.
 He wants a relationship with you and He waits to be wanted.
 Not so He can be validated - He does not need our validation.
-He waits to be wanted because He loves us and He knows that if we reject Him, we will face judgment.
+He is God and He is Holy.
+He waits to be wanted because He loves us and He knows that if we reject Him, we will face His judgment.
 He doesn't want that for any of us.
 Period.
-(2 Peter 3:9; 3:15)
+(2 Peter 3:9; 3:15) But He will judge us if we continue to go our own way.
+He is fair in doing this.
+He is always right in His judgments.

-Repentance is a gift, not a curse.
+Repentance is a gift.
 It's not just saying "I'm sorry" but saying "I'm through!" and then turning away from sin toward Christ, trusting Him to give you strength to stay turned away from that sin.
 Oh, I admit it was not easy.
 I liked my sinfulness.
 I wondered if I could live a life without some of the things I enjoyed so much.
 As a matter of fact, I still struggle with sin.
 I mess up all the time...but I try to learn from my sins and I seek His forgiveness and grace with each one, admitting when I fail.
 I allow Him to use those mistakes and grow me into a better person.
-He gave me a new life when I accepted Him.
+I also reap consequences when I sin - something He often allows in order to show me that I don't ever want to go there again!
+He gave me a new life when I repented of and confessed my sin (agreed with God that I am a sinner) and received Jesus' sacrifice on my behalf.
 He has given me new desires and a longing to be more like Him.
 I could never do this without Jesus.

 He waits to be wanted.
 Is He still waiting for you?